Going Wild for Ecosystems

 My district's science curriculum skips teaching about ecosystems and biomes, for some reason, but includes adaptations.
 I want my students to understand why adaptations are necessary, so I squeeze in a quick lesson or two about ecosystems so they better understand.
 Read about my lessons for ecosystems and the engaging, hands-on activities that I do to pique students' interest!

-Once students have explored the various ecosystems these two ways (through the process of reading!), we are then ready to move on to our adaptations unit!
+Once students have explored the various ecosystems, through these two ways (through the process of reading!), we are then ready to move on to our adaptations unit!
 By sneaking in this quick lesson (or two!) on ecosystems, students can understand why polar bears in the Arctic need to adapt and have blubber (and so on!).
 It just makes teaching science so much easier when there aren’t gaps in the curriculum, you know? 🙂

 Regardless of whether you have to sneak in content to your science classroom, these ideas are sure to help engage your students while making your job easier.
 After all, that’s what I’m here for!